andrasq/node-qibl/README.md

 Arrange for the Derived class to inherit class and instance methods and properties from the Base class, including inherited properties.
 Equivalent to `util.inherits`.

+### qibl.derive( className, parent, [,prototype] [,constructor] )

+Create a derived class from the parent.
+Returns the constructor.
+The new class constructor's name will be className, the default constructor will call the `parent` on `this` with the received constructor arguments.

+If an optional prototype object is provided, its properties will be added to the other inherited properties.

+If an optional constructor function is provided, a default constructor will not be created, the provided constructor will be used instead to initialize new instances.
+The `constructor` needs to call `parent.call(this, ...args)` to initialize the superclass.
+The `constructor` can be provided either as a  function or source form as a string.
+Constructors must be `function` functions, not `() => ` arrow functions.

 ### qibl.toStruct( hash )

 Convert the object from hashed accesses to an optimized mapped accesses analogous to `C`